owen-bd/owen-bd/README.md

-- 👋 Hi, I’m Owen
+- 👋 Hi, I’m Owen!
-- 👀 I’m interested in Data Analysis and Visualisation
+- 👀 I’m interested in Data Analysis and Visualisation, particularly of football (soccer).
 - 🌱 I’m currently learning various Machine Learning techniques, and how to analyse sporting event and tracking data.
 - 📫 How to reach me: @obdftbl or owendavies00@gmail.com